-Not long ago I had a conversation with my 18-year-old daughter about dating, whereupon I (sadly) learned that she’s uncomfortable with the expectation that a man should pay on a date.
+I had a conversation with my daughter about dating back when she was 18, whereupon I (sadly) learned that she was uncomfortable with the expectation that a man should pay on a date.

 Whaaat?
 I asked.
 That’s what men are supposed to do!

 I know, she said, but you don’t understand how things are today, Mom.
 It just feels wrong to expect the guy to pay.

 I thought of that conversation when I stumbled upon a 2018 article in the Wall Street Journal.
 In “Who Pays on a Date?
 That’s Still a Complicated Question,” Elizabeth Bernstein asks who should pick up the tab for a date in this postfeminist world of ours.
 “Is paying a sign of caring, or power?
 No one really knows anymore.”